patrickboston/isc-deploy-tool/README.md

 It offers the following features:
 - Export objects and perform reverse-tokenization via JSONPath which replaces actual setting values with a token in the format of `%%TOKEN_NAME%%`.
 This allows a single object to be maintained in a code repository which can be "built" for any Identity Security Cloud environment
 - Tokenize and build objects for a target Identity Security Cloud environment to validate tokenization before deployment which is the process of replacing the repository tokens with actual setting values which are needed for a specific environment (i.e. IQService host for an Active Directory Source)
-- Tokenize and deploy objects to a target Identity Security Cloud environment
+- Tokenize and deploy objects to a target Identity Security Cloud environment with dynamic object reference lookup and insertion

 ## Supported Object Types
 The following object types are currently supported for export/deploy:
-- RULE (connector rules + already approved cloud rules)
+- CLOUD_RULE (already approved and deploy by SailPoint)
+- CONNECTOR_RULE
 - TRANSFORM
 - SOURCE (includes correlation config, schemas, and provisioning policies. **Does not include password policy references**)
 - SERVICE_DESK_INTEGRATION